Marceillo/eco-shave/README.md

 ### Products Page

-* Feature :[django-star-ratings](https://django-star-ratings.readthedocs.io/en/latest/) this is a software install that handles the ratings this is differant to the LMS.
-This also has full CRUD functionality and only logged in users can rate.
+* Feature :[django-star-ratings](https://django-star-ratings.readthedocs.io/en/latest/) This is a software install that handles the ratings which are different from the LMS.
+This also has full CRUD functionality and only logged-in users can rate.
-* Have sorting features have been implemented simlar to the LMS sort price, catergory of products.
+* Have sorting features been implemented similar to the LMS sort price, and category of products?
-* I did not implement the star rating as a sorting due to the way django star rating works will do this as a future feature.
+* I did not implement the star rating as a sorting due to the way Django star rating works will do this as a future feature.
-* The Images used for the products where  used from the manufactures and will be credited in the credit section.
+* The Images used for the products were used by the manufacturers and will be credited in the credit section.
-* I provided the the image view of admin as it has the edit and delete buttons when logged in as admin.
+* I provided the image view of admin as it has the edit and delete buttons when logged in as admin.
 * In the admin view you can edit and delete and you have a link to product management where you can add a product will add more detail below.

 ##### Products Page